-The numerous models and frameworks highlight the different approaches that represent their researchers' perspective of life when addressing SWB and QoL, and especially when addressing the WB and QoL of the dependent older adults living in LTCF.
-In 2004, Gerritsen, Steverink, Ooms, and Ribbe addressed this subject and searched for an adequate existing framework that will optimize the WB and QoL of frail LTCF residents by addressing existing QoL frameworks and models (n=719).
-The models were evaluated and filtered according to three criteria: (1) comprehensiveness (QoL for all human beings in general).
-(2) Clearly described dimension, relationships between the dimensions, and their contribution to QoL, (3) taking into account the individual preferences.
-The research found six leading models that included at least two criteria were: 1) Lawton's four sectors of the good life; 2) Faulk's board and care home hierarchy of needs (which is based on Maslow's hierarchy of human needs); 3) Hughes' QOL-network; 4) Katz and Gurland's challenges to adaptation; 5) Balls QOL domains; and 6) The theory of Social Production Functions; which was found to be the most suitable framework for QoL assessment tool.
+Numerous models address the SWB and QoL of older adults living in LTCFs.
+Gerritsen et al. (2004) examined existing QoL frameworks and models (n=719) in nursing homes in order to clarify how QoL can be optimized for residents.
+The QoL models were evaluated and filtered according to three criteria: (1) comprehensiveness (aspects of QoL for human beings in general) (2) clearly described dimensions, relationships between the dimensions, and their contribution to QoL (3) consideration of individual preferences.
+The research found six leading models that included at least two of the above criteria.
+These were: 1) Lawton’s four sectors of the good life; 2) Faulk’s board and care home hierarchy of needs (based on Maslow’s hierarchy of human needs); 3) Hughes’ QOL-network; 4) Katz and Gurland’s challenges to adaptation; 5) Balls QOL domains; and 6) the theory of Social Production Function (SPF).
+The theory of SPF was found to be the most suitable framework for QoL assessment tool.

-The social production function Theory
+The Social Production Function Theory

-The SPF theory (Lindenberg, 1996) asserts that the daily function of people is an outcome of the general aim to achieve two universal goals (physical and social well-being) and five instrumental goals by which these universal goals are achieved (status, behavioral confirmation, and affection for social well-being and stimulation and comfort for physical well-being).
-The SPF theory was generated by combining Lindenberg's Behavioral Theory with different goals theories such as Maslow's need hierarchy, the multiple discrepancy theory by Michalos,the resource theory by Schulz,), the life domain theory by Andrews and Withey, and other basic need-theories, that link well-being in some ways to objective conditions (A. Nieboer, Lindenberg, Boomsma, & Van Bruggen, 2005),
+The SPF theory (Lindenberg, 1996) asserts that the daily functions of people are an outcome of the general aim to achieve two universal goals (physical and social well-being) and five instrumental goals by which these universal goals are achieved (status, behavioral confirmation, and affection to achieve social well-being, and stimulation and comfort to achieve physical well-being).
+The SPF theory was generated by combining Lindenberg’s Behavioral Theory with different goal theories such as Maslow’s hierarchy of needs, multiple discrepancies theory by Michalos, resource theory by Schulz, life domain satisfactions theory by Andrews and Withey, and other theories of basic needs, that in some ways link well-being to objective conditions (Nieboer et al., 2005).

-The SPF theory also asserts that even though these goals are hierarchical, the existence of higher levels in the hierarchy can be substituted to compensate for lower-level deficiencies.
+The SPF theory also asserts that even though these goals are hierarchical, the existence of higher levels in the hierarchy can be substituted to compensate for deficiencies in lower levels.
 For example, when opportunities to gain status (e.g., at work) decrease, an individual may intensify social contact (affection).
-Therefore, it is needed to create higher-level resources reserves that will be available as buffers in times of decline and deficiencies (A. Nieboer & Lindenberg, 2002).
-Moreover, the SPF theory also addresses the broad consensus that the overall SWB is measured by life satisfaction (cognitive evaluation of a person's overall well-being measured by Cantril's Ladder) and by positive and negative component (affective component measured by the PANAS (A. Nieboer & Lindenberg, 2002)).
+Therefore, it is important to create reserves of higher-level resources that will be available as buffers in times of decline in other areas (Nieboer & Lindenberg, 2002).
+The SPF theory also addresses the broad consensus that overall SWB is measured by life satisfaction (cognitive evaluation of a person’s overall well-being measured by Cantril’s Ladder) and by positive and negative components (affective component measured by the PANAS, see Nieboer & Lindenberg, 2002).

 Figur 2.
 Social production function theory explaining the hierarchy of well-being.

-(A. P. Nieboer & Cramm, 2018b)
+( Nieboer & Cramm, 2018b)